The ADO will distribute 263 scholarships to athletes for a total of more than 5 million

 The maximum amount is that of level M1 of Group I, which is endowed with 60.000 euros.
 José Antonio Hermida (MTB cycling), Carlos Pérez Rial (canoeing), Joel González (taekwondo), Juan José Aramburu and Alberto Fernández (Olympic shooting), Javier Gómez Noya (triathlon), Fernando Echavarri, Xabier Fernández, Iker will benefit from it.
 Martínez, Berta Betanzos and Tamara Pacheco (sailing), and Blanca Manchón (windsurfing).

-The lowest amount, with scales between 30.000 and 9.000 euros, is that of Group III for team sports such as basketball, handball, soccer, hockey, ice hockey, volleyball and water polo.
+The lowest amount, with scales between 30.000 and 9.000 euros, is Group III for team sports such as basketball, handball, soccer, hockey, ice hockey, volleyball and water polo.

 Miguel Cardenal highlighted that these ADO scholarships place Spain “at the head of the select group of those chosen in terms of participation in the Olympic Games.”

 “The ADO program is very important to us.
-We have a large representation of individual athletes and teams that we hope will have a good performance in London.
-We are closing a cycle in terms of the allocation of amounts for the London Olympics and credit must also be attributed to those who have had this responsibility between 2009 and 2012, who are Jaime Lissavetzky and Albert Soler (Secretaries of State for Sport in the last legislature).
+We have a large representation of individual and team athletes who we hope will have a good performance in London.
+We are closing a cycle in terms of the allocation of amounts for the London Olympics and the merit must also be attributed to those who have had this responsibility between 2009 and 2012, who are Jaime Lissavetzky and Albert Soler (Secretaries of State for Sports in the last legislature)”.

 “As for the program, it is designed at the beginning of the Olympic cycle and there are no restrictions.
-From the first meeting with the COE we are working and seeing how we have some urgency so that this program is maintained for Spanish sport in the future”, said Cardenal, referring to a possible suppression of the ADO Plan due to the economic situation of the country.
+Since the first meeting with the COE we have been working and seeing how we have some urgency so that this program is maintained for Spanish sport in the future,” said Cardenal, in reference to a possible suppression of the ADO Plan due to the country's economic situation.

-Likewise, he was “sure that Spanish sport will continue to have the same resources to compete in the next Olympic Games”.
+Likewise, he was “confident that Spanish sport will continue to have the same resources to compete in the next Olympic Games.”

-Along the same lines, Alejandro Blanco, president of the COE, said that he was "confident" that the ADO Plan will continue in future Olympic editions.
+Alejandro Blanco, president of the COE, expressed himself along the same lines, saying he was “confident” that the ADO Plan will continue in future Olympic editions.

-“There is an important issue and it is the fidelity that the sponsoring companies have shown each time the cycle has ended.
-No one is unaware of the economic cycle, but the commitment cannot be ignored either.
-It is a subject of dialogue for the future, but I have no doubt that the ADO program will continue so that athletes have the appropriate support to compete, ”he highlighted.
+“There is an important issue and it is the loyalty that the sponsoring companies have shown each time the cycle has ended.
+No one ignores the economic cycle, but the commitment cannot be ignored either.
+It is a topic of dialogue for the future, but I have no doubt that the ADO program will continue so that athletes have adequate support to compete,” he highlighted.

 Regarding the number of scholarship recipients, Blanco stated that the possible exclusion of athletes who will compete in the Olympic Games with little chance of achieving a good result was not considered.

 “To go to the Games there are minimum requirements and whoever meets them earns the right to go.
-We are not a country that can say that only those who are going to win are going.
-The sporting level of a country is measured by the number of qualifiers, both individually and by teams, then the chances of each one go.
-We have to respect the criteria that we have and in none of the meetings that I have held has this issue been put on the table, ”he assured.
+We are not a country that can say that only those who are going to win go.
+The sporting level of a country is measured by the number of qualifiers, both individually and by teams, then the possibilities of each one go.
+We have to respect the criteria we have and in none of the meetings I have held has this issue been put on the table,” he assured.

 Source: publico.es